walmartlabs/eslint-config-walmart/docs/styleguide.md

   > Why?
   >
-  > Walmart code style preference
+  > Walmart code style preference.

 <a name="functions--spread-vs-apply"></a><a name="7.8"></a>
 - [7.8](#functions--spread-vs-apply) Prefer the use of the spread operator `...` to call variadic functions.